abrar-nazib/cortex/README.md

 # CORTEX

-**This main branch is under restructuring right now.
+**This master branch is being restructured right now.
 Please download the qt branch to test the program**

 ## Introduction